liyunqianggyn/Awesome-LLMs-Pruning/challenge/challenge.md

 #### KPrune-ICLR-2024
 - KPrune is restricted to small encoder-only model, interesting to see how it works when applied on modern scaled decoder-based LLMs.

+#### ShortenedLLMs-ICLRw-2024
+- More zero-shot results on various tasks will be interesting to show its zero-shot capabilities

 - ### 2023
 #### H2o-nips-2023
 - The bias of accumulated attention scores that favoring initial tokens due to cumulative effects may be suboptimal.